sudheerj/javascript-interview-questions/README.md

      var n = msg.search(/John/i); // 6
      ```

-     The replace() method is used return a modified string where the pattern is replaced.
+     The replace() method is used to return a modified string where the pattern is replaced.

      ```javascript
      var msg = "Hello John";